Phoebe Beasley: Career

-From 1997 - 2012, she spent 15 years as a Commissioner on the Los Angeles County Arts Commission.
+From 1997 to 2012, she spent 15 years as a commissioner on the Los Angeles County Arts Commission.

 In 2012, she was one of 44 artists commissioned to make a collage on a life-size bust of President Barack Obama.

 In 2013, she was given the Lifetime Achievement Award for Visual Arts & Advocacy by the California African American Museum.

 In 2015, her most expensive work to date was sold for $11,875 at Swann Auction Galleries.
 That year, she was also appointed to the California Arts Council in 2015 by former California Governor Jerry Brown.

-Many celebrities have purchased Beasley's work - including Oprah Winfrey, Tyler Perry, Shonda Rhimes, Tavis Smiley, and more.
+Many celebrities have purchased Beasley's work, including Oprah Winfrey, Tyler Perry, Shonda Rhimes, and Tavis Smiley.

 Art inspiration

-Beasley says she likes to make beautiful things out of "other people's trash," and that her creativity comes out as she works with texture, since she considers collage her main medium of art.
-She explains one of her collages of flowers as representing "humanity - they represented living and dying...
-It does not matter how much you nurture something, we are all going to die."
+Beasley says she likes to make beautiful things out of "other people's trash", and that her creativity comes out as she works with texture, since she considers collage her main medium of art.
+She explains one of her collages of flowers as representing "humanity – they represented living and dying ...
+It does not matter how much you nurture something, we are all going to die".

 Personal life

-Beasley was good friends with her mentor Maya Angelou, who's quoted as saying "Phoebe Beasley's eye has never failed her, has never lied to her, and her art generously gives us beauty, information, and always the truth."
+Beasley was good friends with her mentor Maya Angelou, who is quoted as saying "Phoebe Beasley's eye has never failed her, has never lied to her, and her art generously gives us beauty, information, and always the truth."

-Beasley said if she had it her way, she'd wear a ball gown every day.
+Beasley said if she had it her way, she would wear a ball gown every day.